 Also, if you want to brag about how well organized you are with your Valentine’s Day plans, feel free to comment about it below.
 That will definitely light a fire on this lazy bum!

 I found a detailed history of how oranges came to Florida.
-Check it out at Florida Citrus Mutual
+Check it Florida Dept of State

 Recipe Details (Makes 2 cups of Star Anise and Orange Dressing)